Haselsdorf-Tobelbad

 Haselsdorf-Tobelbad is a municipality in the district of Graz-Umgebung in the Austrian state of Styria.
 It was the birthplace of Erik von Kuehnelt-Leddihn.

 Geography

 Haselsdorf-Tobelbad lies about 10 km southwest of Graz in western Styria.

+Politics

+The municipal council (Gemeinderat) is composed of 15 members and, following the 2025 Styrian local elections, represents the following parties: